esmero/archipelago-documentation/docs/metadatatwigs.md

 - Batch Ingest
 	- AMI Ingest: To transform your CSV data (one row == DATA) to Strawberry field JSON to generate an ADO

-You can learn even more about what `format_strawberryfield` can do and what many other possibilities are exposed through our templating system in this guide: [Starwberryfield Formatters](strawberryfield-formatters.md).

 ### Twig Templates Shipped with Archipelago
 **Archipelago Ships with:**
 - IIIF Manifest V3 for Images  (JSON-LD) Metadata Display